rehive/docs-portal/content/building/conversions/execute-a-conversion.md

 transaction_collection_id | string uuid | The collection ID that contains the transactions.

 <aside class="notice">
-    Always verify the <code>Authorization</code> header's secret on each webhook event in order to ensure the webhook is origination from the Conversion extension.
+    Always verify the <code>Authorization</code> header's secret on each webhook event in order to ensure the webhook is originating from the Conversion extension.
 The secret will be formatted as <code>Secret {secret}</code>.
 </aside>

 **Response data**